Allison Guyot: Composition

 One drill core on Allison Guyot has found a 136-metre-thick layer of pelagic sediments, under which are 735-metre-thick limestones that formed in lagoons and might continue down for almost 600 metres.
 The limestone consists mostly of calcite with little dolomite and occurs in the form of bafflestone, grainstone, packstone, peloid, rudstone and wackestone; ooliths have also been found.
 The carbonates are of biogenic origin, and fossils of dasyclads, echinoderms, gastropods, green algae, molluscs, ostracods, oysters, red algae, rudists and sponges occur within the limestones; some of the fossils have partially dissolved and are thus poorly preserved.
 Remnants of crocodilians have been found within Aptian–Albian mudstones, together with fossils of fish and unidentified vertebrates.
-The limestone is partly altered by karstification and phosphatisation, and manganese has accumulated in the upper layers.
+The limestone is partly altered by karstification and phosphatisation, and manganese has accumulated in the upper layers and phosphorite under the surface sediments.

 Basalts occur in the form of cobbles and sills within the limestones.
 These basalts define an alkali basalt suite and contain clinopyroxene, feldspar, ilmenite, plagioclase, pyroxene, spinel and titanomagnetite.
 They probably also contained olivine but the basaltic rocks sampled are so heavily altered that no olivine is left.
 The basalts are typical of intraplate volcanism and their geochemistry shows evidence that fractional crystallisation and mixing between different magmas were involved in their genesis.
 The component minerals have often been completely altered to calcite, clays, gypsum, hematite, quartz and other, unidentified minerals, either when exposed above sea level or through hydrothermal fluids when the sills formed.
 The formation of the sills led to the hardening and hydrothermal alteration of the surrounding sediments.

 Clays are found both within the limestones and in layers between the carbonates.
 They consist of berthierine, chlorite, feldspar, hydromica, illite, kaolinite, mica, quartz, serpentine, smectite and possible zeolite.
 The clays were in part derived from lateritic soils that developed on the volcanic island before they were completely buried in carbonates, and in part formed in settings with limited water exchange during lagoonal stages.
 Dolomite, gypsum and pyrite co-occur with some clays, and claystones have been found in some places.
 Mudstones with evidence of animal burrows and containing amber, glauconite, organic material including plant debris and pyrite have also been encountered; pyrite indicates that anoxic environments existed on Allison Guyot.

 Black shale and coal form layers in one drill core.
 The lower limestones contain substantial amounts of organic material that originated from terrestrial settings, and remnants of animal burrows and plant roots have been found in many layers of the platform.
 The clays and mudstones are rich in organic material.
 Most of this organic material appears to come from plants but some material has been attributed to algae.
 Cells and tracheids can be found in the plant remnants.